varib1/H2HMEM/README.md

-# H2HMem: A Human-to-Human Multimodal Memory Benchmark
+# H2HMem: A Multimodal Memory Benchmark for Agents in Human--Human Interactions

 <div align="center">